ProtectMyID Review 2025

 Sex Offender Monitoring No No Yes

-Price: Free for AAA Members $10.95 Per Month $15.95 Per Month
+Price: Free for AAA Members $10.95 Per Month $17.95 Per Month

-Purchasing the Platinum Plan
+Purchasing the Complete Plan

 We were asked to enter our AAA membership number as well as our home zip code to confirm our selection, then we had to do one of those “select all the pictures with trees” verification tests.
 Finally, we were asked if we wanted to be billed on a monthly or an annual cycle.
 So keep in mind that if you decide to go annual, you’ll save a little over $30 per year on the Platinum plan.

 Next, we had to create our account.
-This was simple enough — we just had to enter our personal information like our name, our address, our date of birth, and our social security number.
+This was simple enough — we just had to enter our personal information like our name, our address, our date of birth, and our Social Security Number.
 We were also asked to enter our email address, create a password, and select a security question and response.

 Now, if you’ll let us hop up on our soapbox here for a second, we’d like to say a little something about passwords.
-First, your password needs to be at least 8 characters long and include capital and lowercase letters as well as numbers and special punctuation.
+First, your password needs to be at least eight characters long and include capital and lowercase letters as well as numbers and special punctuation.
 Do not use anything identifiable like children’s birthdays or the name of the service the password is for.
 Ideally, you’ll use a password manager to generate something completely unique and random.2

 Luckily, ProtectMyID’s minimum requirements will force you to create a fairly secure password, which we really liked seeing.
 Just make sure you’re not using common words or phrases.